ibm-cloud-docs/vpc/vnf-about-ha.md

 ## Before you begin
 {: #vnf-before-you-begin}

 Ensure that you have the required IAM permissions to configure custom routing and enable IP spoofing.
-For information about IAM permissions, see [Required permissions](/docs/vpc?topic=vpc-resource-authorizations-required-for-api-and-cli-calls).
+For more information about IAM permissions, see [Required permissions](/docs/vpc?topic=vpc-resource-authorizations-required-for-api-and-cli-calls).

 ## Getting started
 {: #getting-started-vnf-ha}